lliendo/Radar/README.rst

 Tests
 -----

-Radar uses Travis CI to run its tests.
-You can however run tests manually by cloning the latest available code (you will need to install `Tox <https://...>`) :
+Radar uses `Tox <https://...>` to run its tests.
+To run the Radar's tests install Tox and then run :

 .. code-block:: bash